FarronF/limerick-council-meetings/meetings/2019/12/09-Meeting of the Economic Development, Enterprise and Planning SPC/Minutes - Meeting of the Economic Development, Enterprise and Planning SPC - 16th October 12019.md

 On the proposition of Cllr.
 Ryan, seconded by Cllr.
 Collins, it was unanimously

-agreed to adopt the Draft Standing Orders.---
+agreed to adopt the Draft Standing Orders.
+---
 .

 **Item 2**